johnmichael-kane/Parallelized-Sudoku-Solvers/README.md

-## Sudoku Solver using Backtracking
+## Parallelized Sudoku Solver using Backtracking

 This program implements a Sudoku solver using a brute-force approach with backtracking.